dmtran20/dmtran20/README.md

 ### Hi there 👋
+### 🔭 I’m currently taking Software Development Process, Web Programming II, Operating Systems, Concurrent Programming (Spring 2023)
+### 🌱 My two projects on my resume are starred
+### 💬 Ask me about any of my previous courses/projects and I would be happy to share a folder.
+I only have public repositories of older classes for academic reasons.
+### 📫 How to reach me: dmtran20@gmail.com

 <!--
 **dmtran20/dmtran20** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.